-Determining Your Audience
+Determining The Audience

-Who is my primary audience?
+Who is the primary audience?

-Is the audience reading your paper to learn something?
+Is the audience reading the paper to learn something?
 To be convinced of a position?
-To be entertained?
-To know that you understand what you have been taught in class?
-The first two are likely purposes for writing an academic paper; your professor wants to learn what you think about the topic at hand and to be convinced that your position, your thesis, is well argued.
-Essay exams would, perhaps, be written for the last purpose, to display an understanding of course material.
+To be entertained?The first two are likely purposes for writing an academic paper; the professor wants to learn what the writer thinks about the topic at hand and to be convinced that their position, the thesis, is well argued.
+Essay exams would, perhaps, be written for a specific purpose, to display an understanding of course material.